fengyuli-dev/multimedia-gpt/README.md

 ## Models
 In addition to all of the vision foundation models mentioned in [Microsoft Visual ChatGPT](https://github.com/microsoft/visual-chatgpt), Multimedia GPT supports [OpenAI Whisper](https://openai.com/research/whisper) and [OpenAI DALLE](https://openai.com/blog/dall-e-api-now-available-in-public-beta)!
 This means that **you no longer need your own GPUs for voice recognition and image generation** (although you still can!)

 The base chat model can be configured as **any OpenAI LLM**, including ChatGPT and GPT-4.
-We default to ChatGPT `gpt-3.5-turbo`.
+We default to `text-davinci-003`.

 You are welcome to fork this project and add models that's suitable for your own use case.
 A simple way to do this is through [llama_index](https://github.com/jerryjliu/llama_index).
 You will have to create a new class for your model in `model.py`, and add a runner method `run_<model_name>` in `multimedia_gpt.py`.
 See `run_pdf` for an example.